Temporary Car Insurance: How It Works, Costs & Where to Buy

 2. Non-Owner Car Insurance

 Non-owner car insurance is a liability-only policy designed for people who drive but don't own a vehicle.
-It's one of the most legitimate and affordable short-term solutions available, averaging around $585 per year — or roughly $49/month — from major insurers like GEICO, Progressive, and USAA.
+It's one of the most legitimate and affordable short-term solutions available, averaging around $407–$438 per year (roughly $34–$37/month) from major insurers.
+GEICO offers the lowest rate for non-military drivers at approximately $420 annually ($35/month), while USAA offers the best rate for eligible military members at just $192/year.
+Learn more about who needs a non-owner policy and what it covers.

 Best for: Frequent borrowers, people between vehicles, or anyone who needs an SR-22 filing.